top of page

 How many hospitals are staffed by the residents?

 There are four emergency departments that are covered by our emergency medicine residents.
-These include Denver Health Medical Center (Level-1 Trauma, County), University Hospital (Level-1 Trauma, Academic), Saint Joseph Hospital (busy community site), and Children's Hospital Colorado (quaternary regional referral center).
+These include Denver Health Medical Center (Level-1 Trauma, County), University Hospital (Level-1 Trauma, Academic), Saint Joseph Hospital (busy community site), Highlands Ranch Hospital (community site), and Children's Hospital Colorado (quaternary regional referral center).
 At each hospital, our residents are supervised by board-certified emergency physicians.
 Please visit our "Training Sites" page for more detailed information.

 What do the different hospitals have to offer?